-Andrew Zabrovsky is a partner in Hicks Morley’s Toronto office and is Chair of the firm’s Human Rights Practice Group.
-Andrew advises clients in both the public and private sectors on all aspects of their labour and employment relationships, with a specific focus on human rights litigation, labour arbitration, and workplace accommodation issues.
+Andrew Zabrovsky is a partner in Hicks Morley’s Toronto office and is the chair of the firm’s Human Rights Practice Group.
+Andrew advises clients in both the public and private sectors on all aspects of their labour and employment relationships, with a specific focus on human rights litigation, labour arbitration and workplace accommodation issues.

 Awards & Recognition